Rolling Hills Estates declares local emergency due to landslide; additional homes evacuated

 More homes have been evacuated in Rolling Hills Estates, as a devastating landslide continues to affect residents of the Palos Verdes Peninsula.

-Five additional houses have been placed under mandatory evacuation by officials, bringing the total to 17 after a dozen homes were evacuated over the weekend, according to the city's Mayor Frank Zerunyan.
+Five additional houses have been placed under mandatory evacuation by officials, bringing the total to 17 after a dozen homes were evacuated over the weekend, according to the city's Mayor Britt Huff.

 In the days since, those homes have been all but completely destroyed, crumbling in on themselves as land continues to give way along Peartree Lane, which runs adjacent to a canyon in the area.